Drug pipe: Methamphetamine pipe

 They can also ostensibly be used for legal purposes, including applying the hole "on the top of an eucalyptus bottle" for inhaling aromas or moisture.
-However, there is a lack of evidence that such devices are used in this manner by ordinary individuals.
-Many articles of drug paraphernalia are sold under intentionally misleading names and product descriptions to skirt regulations.
+However, there is a lack of evidence that such devices are used in this manner.

 These pipes are often sold at head shops and convenience stores.

 Pizzos are often advertised as "oil burners" or "mystic vases" designed for burning incense oils.
 Wish has listed the glass item as a "Colored Glass Oil Burner Pipe" and received criticism from the Queensland government as the region struggled to battle the rising use of methamphetamine.